tmacwill/kata/README.md

     import myproject.routes

-You can split up these routes into as many different files and directories as you want, just be sure to import them all in your `__init__.py` file, or they won't be registered.
+You can split up these routes into as many different files and directories as you want, just be sure to import them all in your `__init__.py` file (or via modules imported by that file), or they won't be registered.

 Now, when `/foo/bar/123` is accessed, the `Bar` resource you created above will call either its `get` or `post` method, depending on the type of request, passing along the value `123` to the `baz` parameter.
 For POST requests, you can call `self.body(request)` from within the `post` method to get a dictionary of data passed as POST data.
 The `Content-Type` request header will be used to decode data passed as JSON or msgpack appropriately.